genidma/AwakenedImagination/README.md

-# Awake Space Industries and Universal Healthcare Website Project
+# AwakeSpaceIndustries-Test and Universal Healthcare Website Project

 This project is a simple website that includes basic HTML, CSS, and JavaScript files.
-The content from both Awake Space Industries (ASI) and Awake Universal Healthcare (AUH) has been synthesized into a single page.
+The content from both AwakeSpaceIndustries-Test (ASI) and Awake Universal Healthcare (AUH) has been synthesized into a single page.

 ## Files